Poemen the Great

 "Tell me, what is it to hate evil?
 That man hates evil who hates his own sins, and looks upon every brother as a saint, and loves him as a saint."

-Poemen the Great was the most-quoted voice in the Apophthegmata Patrum — the sayings of the Desert Fathers — with nearly a quarter of all its wisdom traced back to him.
-Renowned not for harsh asceticism but for mercy, he once reduced a penitent monk's three-year penance to three days, counseling guides: 'Be their example, not their legislator.'
+Poemen the Great is the most-quoted voice in the Apophthegmata Patrum — the collected sayings of the Desert Fathers — with nearly a quarter of all its wisdom traced to him.
+Renowned not for harsh asceticism but for mercy, he once reduced a penitent monk's three-year penance to three days, advising those who guide others: 'Be their example, not their legislator.'

 Life Locations